 - Mars does not have much of a magnetic field.
-Slight magnetic fields have been found in certain areas of Mars but these have been very weak.
+Slight magnetic fields have been found in certain areas of Mars, but these have been very weak.
 Scientists believe that these are leftover from a time billions of years ago when Mars did have a magnetic field.
-The latest theory is that a huge asteroid destroyed the previous magnetic field but this has not been proven and it is possible that is actually just withered away.
+The latest theory is that a huge asteroid destroyed the previous magnetic field but this has not been proven, and it is possible that is just withered away.

 - Mars has polar ice caps.
 It is the only planet apart from Earth to have them.
-The northern cap is called the Planum Boreum and the South cap is called the Planum Australe.
+The north polar cap is called the Planum Boreum, and the South cap is called the Planum Australe.

 - Mars has a very thin atmosphere.
 The atmosphere contains 95.9% carbon dioxide and 2.7% nitrogen with traces of a mixture of other gases.
 This is a similar atmosphere to the one found on Venus.